jaketae/jaketae.github.io/_posts/2019-12-12-gaussian-distribution.md

 $$u^T \Sigma u = u^T \mathbf{E}((X - \mu)(X - \mu)^{T}) u = \mathbf{E}(u^T (X - \mu)(X - \mu)^{T} u) = \mathbf{E}(\lvert (X - \mu)^{T} u \rvert^2) \geq 0$$

 You might be wondering how (9) ends up as (10).
-Although this relationship may not be apparent immediately, that the two expressions are identical can be seen by setting the random vector as
+Although this relationship may not be immediately apparent, that the two expressions are identical can be seen by setting the random vector as

 $$X = \begin{pmatrix} X_1 \\ X_2 \\ \vdots \\ X_K \end{pmatrix}$$